By Sarah Peddie

 Kilmaronock racing star Ross Martin clinched the BRSCC National Formula Ford Championship last weekend in impressive fashion.

 The Scot, who races for Team Dolan, wrapped up the title with a strong weekend of results at Silverstone.

-Martin won the Scottish Formula Ford Series in 2017 and 2018 before making the step up to the National Championship.
-This title is the third consecutive championship Martin has secured in the space of three years.
+Ross won the Scottish Formula Ford Series in 2017 and 2018 before making the step up to the National Championship.
+This title is the third consecutive championship Ross has secured in the space of three years.

 “I took part in the national two years ago as a guest entry, and there was a guy Luke Williams who won it that year.
 Luke was so consistent, he was on the podium at every race track out of the three races at least once every weekend, so I knew that was what I had to do.

 “When I look at this year I was at the podium at every circuit I went to, so consistency is key.”

 He had a solid weekend of results with a fifth place in race one and then two consecutive second places in race two and three.
 These results were enough for him to win the championship.

 Aaron Gillard, Digital Officer for Formula One team SportPesa Racing Point, talks about the significance of a young driver winning a national championship like Formula Ford and said: “It’s important for a driver to be successful in national championships like Formula Ford because it helps with their development as a driver, it creates sponsorship chances and drivers are able to showcase and learn new skills within the grass roots of club and national racing.

 “Majority of drivers today start in that area before going into further series within Formula’s or touring cars.”

 Alasdair Lindsay, editor of FF1600 website commented on Ross’s 2019 season and said: “Ross won every single race in Scottish Formula Ford last year, so he didn’t really have the choice but to make the next step.